 Andrew Delbanco, Roger Lehecka

 In this seminar we examine the roles colleges and universities play in American society; the differential access high school students have to college based on family background and income, ethnicity, and other characteristics; the causes and consequences of this differential access; and some attempts to make access more equitable.
 Readings and class meetings cover the following subjects historically and in the 21st century: the variety of American institutions of higher education; admission and financial aid policies at selective and less selective, private and public, colleges; affirmative action and race-conscious admissions; what “merit” means in college admissions; and the role of the high school in helping students attend college.
 Students in the seminar are required to spend at least four hours each week as volunteers at the Double Discovery Center (DDC) in addition to completing assigned reading, participating in seminar discussions, and completing written assignments.
 DDC is an on-campus program that helps New York City high school students who lack many of the resources needed to succeed in college and to be successful in gaining admission and finding financial aid.
 The seminar integrates students’ first-hand experiences with readings and class discussions.
-Interview required the week of November 8.
-Submit application to Prof. Lehecka ([email protected]) as soon as possible.
-Applications received by November 8 will get priority.

 Using an interdisciplinary approach, this seminar will explore the formation of identity in two great American cities: New York and San Francisco in the 20th and early 21st century.
 We will focus on the power of the city to appropriate space to produce distinct social, political, economic and cultural landscapes.
 We will ask: How do we understand a city?
 How is the city experienced?
 How is the city imagined and how is that image realized in architecture, fiction, film, music and art?
 In considering the formation of these urban/geographical entities, infrastructures and underlying ideologies, we will examine the mechanisms of the developing collective consciousness and individual reconciliations.
 New York and San Francisco will be situated in the seeming contradiction of global pressures and local formations.
 We will identify those official and informal spaces, the spaces of consumption, production, celebration and memory.
 We will also analyze both the violation of and resistance to accepted spatial practices: examining crime, homelessness, and alternative lifestyles.
-No preregistration, join waitlist.

 This seminar is designed to provide opportunities for readings and reflections on the experience of volunteer service work in the “At Your Service” program at Terence Cardinal Cooke Health Care Center.
 Students will learn how to critically reflect on their experiences at the health care center in the context of questions raised in the texts read in the seminar.
 Shared experiences and reflections on texts and interactions at TCC will enhance the critical reflection of all students engaged in the course.
 Students will experience what it means to be a long-term or short-term patient in a nursing home.
 Students will provide assistance and support, whether emotional or recreational, or by simply serving as the person consistently there for someone during chronic illness or at the end of their life.
 At the core of this framework is the patient; however, it is important to think about the impact this will have on the student as well.
 Students will develop skills necessary to critically reflect on the significance of emotional care as a medical practitioner, as well as form a deeper understanding of the role of palliative care and comfort care in a life cycle of care.